mandober/rust-debrief/cs/ca/addressing/memory-address.md

 ---
----

-In the early days of computing, programs would have direct, sole, unrestricted access to the entire physical memory and could write data anywhere just by specifying the physical memory address.

-Today, programs have illusion they have direct, sole, unrestricted access to memory, when, not only is the OS solely in charge of it, but the medium itself is not even real.

 Virtual memory system abstracts the memory management by mapping memory addresses, used by a program, called virtual addresses, into physical addresses in computer memory, thereby increasing security by isolating the processes and providing extended space, beyond the physically available RAM, through paging and swapping.